AElfProject/aelf-automation-test/README.md

         ]
     }
 }

 ```
-## Usage:
-```
-dotnet AElf.Automation.RpcPerformance.dll //nodes.json is default value and can be ignored dotnet AElf.Automation.RpcPerformance.dll -c other-nodes.json
-```
-## Note:
-Adpot GroupCount and TransactionCount number can control transaction sent number frequency.
+*Adpot GroupCount and TransactionCount number can control transaction sent number frequency.*
 *GroupCount*: how many threads to sent transaction.
 *TransactionCount*: how many transactions sent each time in one thread.
 *EnableRandomTransaction*: set whether sent transaction with random number from arrange (1, TransactionCount).
-*ServiceUrl*: node web api address and port.
+*ServiceUrl*: node web api address and port to start execution.
 *SentTxLimit*: if transaction hub have more than specified txs, test will wait and not send txs.
-*RandomSenderTransaction*: sent transaction with sender are random.
+*RandomSenderTransaction*: sent transaction with sender are random, lot of transaction groups with set this value as true.
 *NodeTransactionLimit*: set node select transaction number in each block execution.
 *RequestRandomEndpoint*: set whether sent request to other endpoints.

+#### Usage:
+```
+dotnet AElf.Automation.RpcPerformance.dll //nodes.json is default value and can be ignored dotnet AElf.Automation.RpcPerformance.dll -c other-nodes.json
+```

 ### AElf.Automation.ScenarioExecution
 Scenario testing, test covered a lot of scenarios about contracts execution.
 Detail scenarios included please refer [document](https://github.com/AElfProject/aelf-automation-test/blob/dev/test/AElf.Automation.ScenariosExecution/ReadMe.md) introduction.